immense/Remotely/README.md

 # Remotely
 [![Build Status](https://dev.azure.com/translucency/Remotely/_apis/build/status/Remotely-GitHub?branchName=master)](https://dev.azure.com/translucency/Remotely/_build/latest?definitionId=5&branchName=master)

 A remote control and remote scripting solution, built with .NET Core and SignalR Core.

 Website: https://remotely.lucency.co
 Public Server: https://tryremotely.lucency.co

+(Please Note: Documentation and setup processes will improve eventually.
+Compatibility for older OS versions will likely never happen.
+I have a full-time job and a family/kids, which leaves me very little time to work on this.
+Right now, my focus is on getting features built that I already have planned.)

 ## Build Instructions (Windows 10)
 The following steps will configure your Windows 10 machine for building the Remotely server and clients.